Lankanectes pera: Ecology

 The corrugated frog species is restricted to streams which flow through high peaks mountain forests.
 These streams are typically clear, shallow and slow flowing, with rock-strewn substrates.
 They are mainly found in the Knuckles Mountains, although they have also been spotted in the Dothalugala, Bambrella, and Riverstone regions of Sri Lanka.
-The frog's distribution is about 89 km2 in elevations between 1,260 and 1,600m als.
+The frog's distribution is about 89 km2 in elevations between 1260 and 1600 m ASL.
 The species is found very rarely.
 When found, there are typically only a few individuals found at a time.
 Males have been found under rocks or rock-crevices in the flowing water.
 During the daytime, some males vocalize, using their mating call, although typically males vocalize at night.
 They have been seen to vocalize especially after light rain.
 Tadpoles of the species are large.
 They are found in deeper regions of the stream.
 This is usually where there is a surplus of decaying vegetation.
 Since the population is already scarce and only found in specific regions, it does not tolerate environmental disruption very well.
 Due to this the decreasing population is assumed from the ongoing decline in the quality and extent of the species habitat, classifying the species as critically endangered.